Account and QOS limits under SLURM

 NODELIST(REASON) column of the

-squeue command when the group reaches the resource limit for the respective account/qos combination:
+squeue command when the group reaches the resource limit for a QOS:

 All CPU cores available for the listed account within the respective QOS are in use.